lightningdb/chililog-server/README.md

 * MAY 2011 - Chiliog Log server without UI.
 (Done)

 * JUL 2011 - Original release date posposed because I am not happy with UI in Sproutcore 1.0.
-Tables for displaying log entries are work working very well.
+Tables for displaying log entries are not work working very well.
 (Milestone missed).

 * AUG 2011 - UI re-write in Sproutcore 2.0.